amaljoyc/css/README.md

 - For absolutely positioned elements, the positioning context is defined on the basis of following 2 cases,
   1. If none of the ancestors (parent elements) has a position property applied, then the positioning context of the (our) element is the html element.
   2. If there is an ancestor with a position property applied, then the closest ancestor which has the position property applied is the positioning context of the (our) element.
+- For absolute also, the element is taken out of the document flow, just like in the fixed case.

 #### position: relative